bigbluebutton/bigbluebutton/docs/docs/administration/install.md

 You can upgrade by re-running the `bbb-install.sh` script again -- it will download and install the latest release of BigBlueButton 2.7.

+** Note: ** BigBlueButton packages may get upgrated when you run `apt upgrade`.
+In case of upgrading packages in this way, you may encounter some issues (like in connecting audio); Since some post-install configurations are done by installation script.
+It's recommended to run `bbb-install.sh` script afterwards if you notice BigBlueButton packages are updated via apt.

 ### Upgrading from BigBlueButton 2.5 or 2.6

 You can upgrade in a few steps: